Chemiculs/qengine/README.md

 ** URGENT UPDATE **

-LLVM / Clang have pushed an update to their Compiler, which breaks qengine's inlining features, regardless of Compiler setting ;
+LLVM / Clang have pushed an update to their Compiler, which breaks some of qengine's inlining features, namely QSTR's compile-time string obfuscation, regardless of Compiler setting ;

 if your output fails to produce inlining, for now Either :